OneGov/onegov-cloud/docs/api/election_day/format_election_en.md

 - `final`, the whole election is considered completed
 - `unknown`, the whole election is considered completed, if all (expected) municipalities are counted

+#### Election compounds

+The results of election compounds can be uploaded in a bundle by providing a single file with all the rows of the results of each election.

 #### Template